lxy-alexander/VibeHPC/README.md

 ## Running your first benchmark

-**First, enter closed/NVIDIA**.
+**First, enter `closed/<SUBMITTER>`**.
 From now on, all of the commands detailed in this guide should be executed from this directory.
-This directory contains our submission code for the [MLPerf Inference Closed Division](https://github.com/mlcommons/inference_policies/blob/master/inference_rules.adoc#61-closed-division).
-NVIDIA may also submit under the [MLPerf Inference Open Division](https://github.com/mlcommons/inference_policies/blob/master/inference_rules.adoc#63-open-division) as well, and many of the commands in the Open Division are the same, but there are many nuances specific to the "open" variants of certain benchmarks.
+This directory contains the submission code for the [MLPerf Inference Closed Division](https://github.com/mlcommons/inference_policies/blob/master/inference_rules.adoc#61-closed-division).

 ***IMPORTANT**:* **Do not run any commands as root (Do not use sudo) unless written in NVIDIA-provided scripts.** Running under root messes up a lot of permissions, and has caused many headaches in the past.
 If for some reason you missed the part in the beginning of the guide that warned to not use root, you may run into one of the following problems: